Environmental Conservation through Living Jainism

 Both traditions include a strong emphasis on asceticism that might discourage some adherents from placing too much value on earthly concerns, but, as we have seen, Hinduism and Jainism both contain concepts that can lead to the enhancement of core human-earth relations.Barry's Response

 - Quite a description, Pooja.
-More information can be found at:
+Search

 this site for more information now.